JanRSmit/HALS-Mechatronics/BASE/README-BASE.md

 The images give an idea of the 3D models and the used adjustable foot.
 For the printable parts both a Fusion360 and Step files are present.
 For now concrete tiles of 30x30x4cm are used, weighing ~ 7kg.
 As alternative a more compact 3D model is added, and when made of concrete would also be ~ 7kg, and fits the mass-carrier.
 It wil look more appropriate compared to the 30x30 tiles ;-)
-So satisfy the different3D model needs a Step file, a Freecad assembly file and a F360 file is added.
+So satisfy the different3D model needs, for the assembly a Step file, a Freecad assembly file and a F360 file is added.